naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Nadine Happy: Clara is so coooool.
 She would be my main any day!

-Arrietty: It seems I have **3** art drawn this year.
+Arrietty Happy: It seems I have **3** art drawn this year.
 You've already seen the costume swap one though.
 So the one to be shown right now is the 2nd art I've received!

 % ![](https://i.imgur.com/vquRJi4.png)